WiiTeo/c_file_example_wii/README.md

 Made with DevKitPro LibOGC.

-If you compile this, only teoc.elf work ! teoc.dol doesn't work (idk why)

 ### Build :

 Just type `make`
+Only teoc.elf working on a real Wii, the teoc.dol not working ! (idk why)